moka-guys/genomics_server_download/README.md

 * DNA Nexus API token
 * Archer server password

+## Docker
+In v1.3 these scripts were modified so they could be run from within a docker container.
+This can be run using the command `sudo docker run --rm  -v /usr/local/src/mokaguys/logfiles:/mokaguys/logfiles -v /usr/local/src/mokaguys/dx_downloads:/mokaguys/dx_downloads -v /usr/local/src/mokaguys/.dnanexus_auth_token:/mokaguys/.dnanexus_auth_token -v /usr/local/src/mokaguys/.archerVM_pw:/mokaguys/.archerVM_pw  genomics_server_download:latest`
+(replacing the tag `latest` as required).

+The scripts can still be run outside of docker.
 ## Running the script
-The Archer file transfer script is run hourly as a CRON job.
+The Docker image is run hourly as a CRON job (the python script doesn't work in cron due to an issue with the pythonpath run by CRON).

+### Testing mode
+In the config file there is a testing variabke.
+When set to `True` a named project is used, and any files which stop the run from being processed are ignored.
 ## Logging
 Script logfiles are written to mokaguys/logfiles/script_logfiles/YYYYMMDD_TTTTTT.txt